 Seclusion is prohibited and is considered a form of abuse, and must always be reported as a SRI.
-Seclusion is defined as the placement of the waiver participant alone in a locked room or area from which he/she cannot leave at will, or from which his/her normal egress is prevented by someone's direct and continuous physical action.
+Seclusion is defined as the placement of the waiver participant alone in a locked room or area from which they cannot leave at will, or from which their normal egress is prevented by someone's direct and continuous physical action.